Heritage travel: Dakota and Ojibwe

 Two self-guided tours allow people to learn more about two of the saddest episodes in U.S. history.

-In the Minnesota River Valley, many sites mark the events of the 1862 U.S.-Dakota War of 1862.
+the Minnesota River Valley, many sites mark the events of the 1862 U.S.-Dakota War of

-On the way, don’t miss the Treaty Site History Center in St. Peter, on
+the way, don’t miss the Treaty Site History Center in St. Peter, on the

-It contains fascinating exhibits on the characters of the era and shows copies of the “trader’s
+fascinating exhibits on the characters of the era and shows copies of

 “Wisconsin Indians,” by Nancy Oestreich Lurie, Wisconsin Historical Society Press, is a succinct summary of the convoluted history of Indians in that state, where official policies often played out first.